 Many cruisers book their own guided tours, saying it’s worth the added expense for a once-in-a-lifetime trip.
 A guide will take you on a well-planned route that will cover top attractions and maximize your valuable sightseeing time.

-Among the countless operators that offer tours in Rome, we can recommend Get Your Guide, Viator, and Take Walks (Walks of Italy) from personal experience.
+Among the countless operators that offer tours in Rome, we can recommend Get Your Guide, Viator, and Take Walks from personal experience.
 You’re bound to find a few Rome tour options that you’ll enjoy.

-ⓘ BUDGET TIP: If you’re traveling with others, some tours charge one flat fee for your group, not per person.
+ⓘ BUDGET TIP: If you’re traveling with others, look for tours that charge one flat fee for your group, not per person.
 Here is one we like.
-If traveling solo, check your Roll Call on cruisecritic.com.
-People often want to form a group and split the cost of a group tour.
+If traveling solo, check your Roll Call on Cruise Critic.
+People often look for others who want to split the cost of a group tour.

 Check the itinerary carefully to ensure it’s what you want.
-If you don’t care to go inside the Colosseum, some tours have that option.
+For example, not all tours go inside the Colosseum.

 Things to know:

-ⓘ TIP: You’ll be on your feet all day, so make sure to wear comfortable shoes.
-Be sure to bring a hat, sunglasses, water, and sunscreen, and wear clothing that covers shoulders and knees if you plan to enter St. Peter’s Basilica.
+ⓘ TIP: You’ll be on your feet all day, so wear your most comfortable shoes.
+Be sure to bring a hat, sunglasses, water, and sunscreen.
+Your clothing must cover your shoulders and knees if you plan to enter St. Peter’s Basilica.

 How do I get to Rome from the cruise port?